 2. HNL’s Intra-Airport Transportation (Wiki Wiki buses) will provide passenger ground transportation movements, if required.

 Provide for the Sharing of Facilities and Make Gates Available in an Emergency

 1. The gates at HNL are under common use gate agreements to air carriers and are controlled by the Airport.
 We direct our common use air carrier users to make gates and other facilities available to an air carrier seeking to deplane at a gate to the maximum extent practicable.

-2. An air carrier declaring an “excessive tarmac delay” will be returned to any available gate at the Overseas or the Inter-Island Terminal, or available hard stand.
+2. An air carrier declaring an “excessive tarmac delay” will be returned to any available gate at Terminal 1 or Terminal 2, or available hard stand.

-3. The Overseas (Main) Terminal is located on the south side of the main airport road and is comprised of the Diamond Head Concourse, Central Concourse, and Ewa Concourse.
-The Overseas Terminal provides additional facilities, such as, airline ticket counters, baggage claim areas. restrooms, etc. The Diamond Head Concourse is three-leveled to accept 747 type aircraft and consist of Gates 6 thru 11.
-The Central Concourse consist of Gates 13 thru 25 with Gates 12, 13, 24, and 25 being designated as HNL’s frontal gates.
-The Ewa Concourse consists of Gates 26 thru 34 and is three-leveled to furnish similar capabilities as the Diamond Head Concourse.
+3. The Overseas (Main) Terminal 2 is located on the south side of the main airport road and is comprised of the Diamond Head Concourse, Central Concourse, and Ewa Concourse.
+The Overseas Terminal provides additional facilities, such as, airline ticket counters, baggage claim areas. restrooms, etc. The Diamond Head Concourse is three-leveled to accept aircraft and consist of Gates G1 thru G6.
+The Central Concourse consist of Gates E1 thru E10 with Gates F1, F2, D1, and D2 being designated as HNL’s frontal gates.
+The Ewa Concourse consists of Gates C1 thru C9 and is three-leveled to furnish similar capabilities as the Diamond Head Concourse up to and including the A380 aircraft.
 The Overseas Terminal has 29 wide-body gates.
 Concessionaires are available and operate to coincide with airline schedules.